muhammadshaban89/learn-kubernetes/ConfigMap/README.md

       args: ["--host=$(DATABASE_HOST)"]

+🔹 AS configMapKeyRef:

-🔹 configMapKeyRef:    used in Kubernetes to inject specific keys from a ConfigMap into a pod’s environment variables — rather than loading the entire ConfigMap.
+used in Kubernetes to inject specific keys from a ConfigMap into a pod’s environment variables — rather than loading the entire ConfigMap.

    Assume you have this ConfigMap: